tsackton/taelgar/Gazetteer/West Coast Region/Chardonian Empire/Chardon/University of Chardon.md

 ## History
 - (DR:: 980): The University of Chardon is founded in Chardon
-- (DR:: 1065): The University of Chardon expands, absorbing many refugees from the destruction of Drankor during the [[The First Plague|First Plague]]
+- (DR:: 1065): The University of Chardon expands, absorbing many refugees from the destruction of Drankor during the [[First Plague|First Plague]]

 %%SECRET[1]%%